Weitek

 Weitek Corporation was an American chip-design company that originally focused on floating-point units for a number of commercial CPU designs.
 During the early to mid-1980s, Weitek designs could be found powering a number of high-end designs and parallel-processing supercomputers.

 Weitek started in 1981, when several Intel engineers left to form their own company.
-Weitek developed math coprocessors for several systems, including those based on the Motorola 68000 family, the 1064 and 1164, and for Intel-based i286 systems, the 1067.
-Intel's own FPU design for the i386 fell far behind in development, and Weitek delivered the 1167 for them.
-The Weitek 1167 Floating Point Coprocessor provided the combination of Weitek 1163, 1164 and 1165 chipset.
-Later upgrades to this design led to the 2167, 3167 and 4167.
+Weitek developed math coprocessors for several systems, including those based on the Motorola 68000 family, the WTL 1064 and 1164, and for Intel-based i286 systems, the WTL 1067.
+The 1067 was physically implemented as three chips, the WTL 1163, 1164 and 1165.
+When Intel's own FPU design for the i386 fell far behind in development, Weitek delivered the 1167 for them in the form of a daughtercard.
+Improvements in chip manufacturing allowed this to be reduced to a single-chip version, the WTL 2167.
+The WTL 3167 of 1988, also known as the Abacus, extended the system for use in Intel 80386 systems, and finally the WTL 4167 in 1989 for the Intel 80486 which used the 486's larger socket format and ran at higher clock rates than the 3167 to provide higher performance of around 4 MFLOPS for single precision.

 Weitek would later outfit FPUs to the early SPARC architecture such as the 3170 and 3172.
-Weitek FPUs had several differences compared to x87 offerings, lacking extended double precision but having a register-file rather than a stack-based model, or using memory-mapped IO as opposed to port-mapped IO.
+Weitek FPUs had several differences compared to x87 offerings, lacking extended double precision but having a register-file rather than a stack-based model, or using memory-mapped I/O as opposed to port-mapped I/O.

 As orders increased for supercomputer applications, Weitek found themselves seriously disadvantaged by their fab, which was becoming rather outdated.
 HP approached them with a deal to use their newer fabs.
 This proved advantageous for both, and soon HP's fabs were open to anyone.
-Weitek also worked with HP on the design of their latest PA-RISC design and sold their own version known as the RISC 8200, which was sold as an embedded design and had some use in laser printers.
+Weitek also worked with HP on the design of their latest PA-RISC design and sold their version known as the XL-RISC 8200, which was sold as an embedded design and had some use in laser printers.
+In these roles, the company referred to the systems as "HyperScript Processor"s, referring to the PostScript rendering engine.